What is Aromatherapy?

 The Benefit of Topical Application

 Essential oils that are applied to the skin can be helpful with skin care and addressing topical and muscular concerns.
 Since essential oils are so powerful and concentrated, they should never be applied to the skin in their undiluted form.
 To apply essential oils to the skin, essential oils are typically diluted into a carrier such as a cold pressed vegetable oil, also known as a carrier oil.
 Common carrier oils include sweet almond oil, apricot kernel oil and grapeseed oil.
 A more detailed definition of Carrier Oils is found on the What are Carrier Oils page.
-A detailed list of carrier oils and their properties can be found on the Carrier Oils Used in Aromatherapy properties page.
+A detailed list of carrier oils and their properties can be found in the Carrier Oil Profiles Directory.

 Additional Benefits of Aromatherapy

 In addition to therapeutic benefit at the emotional and physical level, essential oils are helpful in other applications.
 Essential oils can be used in household and laundry cleaners.
 Some oils act as a natural insect repellent and pesticide.
 You may recall using citronella candles during the summer to keep mosquitoes away.
 Citronella Essential Oil is the ingredient in the candles that is responsible for repelling the mosquitoes.
 Visit the Essential Oil Uses page for additional information on ways that you can use essential oils.